 We wouldn’t normally recommend skimping on cookware and other things you’re going to be bringing to high temperatures frequently, but this stainless steel skillet from Cuisinart is spacious and comes with a lifetime warranty.

-OXO Good Grips Cutting and Carving Board
+OXO Good Grips 2-Piece Cutting Board Set

 The best cutting boards check four boxes: they stick to the countertop, they don’t bend and warp in the dishwasher, they’re cheap and they’re plastic.
 Do away with wood cutting boards — they’re breeding grounds for bacteria and god knows what else.
 They’re also stupidly expensive for what they are.
 But OXO’s are affordable and you get two in this set, one for raw meats and the other for everything else.

 Victorinox Fibrox Chef’s 7.5-Inch Chef’s Knife